-Anders Jonsson is a Lecturer in the Department of Information and Communication Technologies at Universitat Pompeu Fabra (UPF).
+Anders Jonsson is a Lecturer in Department of Information and Communication Technologies, UPF.
 He is a native of Stockholm, Sweden.
 He received his MSc in Engineering Physics from the Royal Institute of Technology in Stockholm, and his Ph.D. in computer science from the University of Massachusetts Amherst.
 He joined UPF in 2005 as a visiting lecturer and member of the Artificial Intelligence group.

 Anders' main research interest is devising automatic techniques for solving sequential decision problems in the form of either reinforcement learning or artificial intelligence planning.
 In particular, his focus is finding and exploiting the structure of such problems in order to simplify their solution.
 This structure can take many forms, but usually manifests itself either as abstract

 Anders also enjoys developing artificial intelligence solutions for real-world applications.
 During the past few years he has been involved in several research projects, both at the national and international level.
 He has also published several papers in prestigious international journals and serves on the programming committee of a number of international conferences.